- 运营日期 全年

 The area is composed of various volcanic caves and rock formations, reminiscent of an ancient collapsed citadel.
 In folklore the Dimmuborgir lava field has been connected with hell, Satan was to have landed there after being cast from heaven and the Norwegian symphonic black metal band derives its name from the region.

-Grjotagja is a small lava cave located near lake Myvatn.
-It features a geothermal spring inside.
+Grjótagjá is a small lava cave located near lake Mývatn.
+It features a geothermal hot spring inside.

-Grjotagja was popular for bathing until the 1970s but fell out of use during eruptions from 1975 to 1984.
-However, the tempature is slowly falling down.
-Lava cave Storagja is used as alternative for bathing.
+Grjótagjá was popular for bathing until the 1970s but fell out of use during eruptions from 1975 to 1984.
+However, the temperature is slowly falling down.

 Outlaw Jon Markusson lived in this cave in the early 18th century.

 The fictional characters Jon Snow and the wildling Ygritte were also filmed inside this cave in the TV series Game of Thrones in season 3, episode 5.
 For that episode an additional CGI waterfall was added to the scenery.